Casta-mere/Casta-mere/README.md

 - 🖥️ Visit [castamerego.com](https://castamerego.com) for my website and blogs
 - 🔭 I’m currently working as full stack developer in network security industry
 - 🌱 I’m currently learning Openstack, Kubernetes, and other cloud technologies
-- 💬 Ask me about docusaurus & python
+- 💬 Ask me about docusaurus & python & Docker
 - 📚 I like A Song of Ice & Fire
 - 🎵 I like Avicii's song ◢◤
 - 📫 How to reach me: [castamerego@gmail.com](mailto:castamerego@gmail.com)